mrsimb/macrorecorder/README.md

 1. Look for correct key code in "KEY NAMES TABLE"
 2. Change macroHotkey code in "SETTINGS SECTION"

+## Using embed functions as macros
+1. Record your macro
+2. Open "macros.lua" and find your hotkey
+3. Write a function instead of key sequence
+4. Example: ['^(c'] = function() print('embed function!') end

 ## Known issues
 - By strange reason, recording with non-english keyboard layouts won't work (for me at least).
 - Recording shift+(abc), and sending it results Abc, not ABC.
 This is a LuaMacros bug.